 Latest Brexit news

-The European Commission has sent a letter of formal notice to the United Kingdom for breaching provisions of the Protocol on Ireland/Northern Ireland
+The European Commission has launched four new infringement procedures against the United Kingdom for not complying with significant parts of the Protocol on Ireland / Northern Ireland.